Last Updated on May 17, 2022

-Below is a table specifying safe internal temperatures by steak or meat type.
+Below is a table specifying safe internal temperatures by steak or types of meat.
 These apply no matter what the cooking method is.

 To measure steak cookery accurately, you MUST use a meat thermometer.
 Unlike many other foods, this needs precision and you can’t always tell by looking.
-See my recommended thermometer here that I’ve tested myself and trust in my kitchen.
+See my recommended thermometer on Amazon that I’ve tested myself and trust in my kitchen.

 |Type of Steak or Meat||Safe Internal Temperature||Notes & What to Look For|

 All types of cut solid steak, including flat iron, T-bone, sirloin, strip, hangar, flank, minute steak, fillet and so on.

 |Safe when the internal temperature reaches 145F / 63C. |

 Remove from the heat and allow at least three minutes to rest (important as the heat & juices disperse during this time)

 |This is what most chefs would call ‘medium well’, to ‘well done’ (more on this later). |

 – Slight pink in the middle

 |Pork, Veal, Lamb, Duck, Venison, Game in steaks or chops||As above for beef||As above for beef|